Meet Ali Arkady, a Journalist who documents war crimes of Iraqi forces

 Mr. Christopher Gawronski, the moderator, opened the side event by noting that enforced disappearances and the related crimes of torture and extrajudicial killing are so widespread and prevalent in Iraq today, that it is difficult to understate the scale of the problem.
 Since 2014, a lot has been reported about the horrific atrocities perpetrated by ISIS, or Da’esh, including kidnapping, torturing and executing countless people.
 He noted, however, that such behavior has not been limited to Da’esh fighters – it has been common to the militias operating across Iraq and even to the official military and law enforcement personnel of the country.
 He then introduced the speaker and warned the audience that the speaker would present videos and images with disturbing and shocking contents.

-He mentioned a case that he documented concerning the mass enforced disappearance in Fallujah, where 643 people disappeared in one night on the 03 June 2016.
-He outlined that this was one of the most important cases of enforced disappearances in Iraq and that the organizers of the panel discussion had already brought this case to the UN Human Rights Council.
+Mr. Arkady mentioned a case that he documented concerning the mass enforced disappearances in Fallujah, where 643 people disappeared in one night on 3 June 2016.
+According to him, this was one of the most important cases of enforced disappearances in Iraq and that the organizers of the panel discussion had already brought this case to the UN Human Rights Council.
 He further emphasized that the report of this case, written by GICJ, led him to contact the organization.
 He then showed a video of the interrogation of a young man by the Iraqi Hezbollah Militia members where one of them mentions this mass disappearance and tells the young man that if he is guilty, he would be burnt alive.

 The journalist said that while documenting the siege of Fallujah in early 2016, he was embedded with a unit of the ERD under the command of Captain Omar Nazar and Corporal Haider Ali.
 He had portrayed them both as the liberators of Iraq, a Sunni and a Shi’a fighting side-by-side to rid the country of Da’esh.
 However, he had not yet witnessed how they arrested and tortured innocent civilians or how they kidnapped husbands and sexually assaulted their wives.
 Having gained their trust and the necessary approval for his documentation project from the commander — Thamir Muhammad Ismail al-Husseini — Mr. Arkady continued documenting the operations of the ERD around Mosul in October 2016.
 It was during that time he began to see and understand how the ERD operated.

-Next, Mr. Arkady showed a video of a case in which three task forces under the ERD Intelligence Unit carried out a night raid with the aim of capturing a Da’esh official in Hammam Al-Aleel.
-The operation failed to find the official, but later that night a man called Rashid Al-Mani was arrested instead.
+Next, Mr. Arkady showed a video of a case in which three task forces under the ERD Intelligence Unit carried out a night raid with the aim of capturing a Da’esh member in Hammam Al-Aleel.
+The operation failed to find him, but later that night a man called Rashid Al-Mani was arrested instead.
 The video showed Captain Omar Nazar grabbing Rashid from his bed and pinning him against the wall, while his wife and children were crying.
 Then, Rashid was forced to recite the Da’esh pledge while being repeatedly punched in the face.
-Mr. Arkady mentioned that he was told to edit the video of this incident in order to make it seem that Rashid had no problem reciting the pledge.
+Rashid did not know the pledge; therefore, Mr. Arkady mentioned that he was told to edit the video of this incident in order to make it seem that Rashid had no problem reciting the pledge.
 Days after this violence, the Intelligence Unit arrested Rashid and took him to their headquarters.
 Mr. Arkady later learned from an Intelligence Unit soldier that Rashid had died under torture, even though both the soldier and Captain Omar had agreed that Rashid was innocent.
-Nevertheless, as Mr. Arkady mentioned, a few nights later, Captain Omar Nazar raped Rashid’s wife who was not aware of her husband’s death.
+Furthermore, Mr. Arkady said that a few nights later, Captain Omar Nazar raped Rashid’s wife who was not aware of her husband’s death.

 The fifth case that the journalist presented was about two brothers who were brought to the ERD base in Bezwaya.
 Mr. Arkady said that Ahmed Abu Fadhl told him that it was not necessary to interrogate the brothers as they were definitely Da’esh members.
 Mr. Arkady explained that Ahmed Abu Al Fadl pushed his fingers into one brother’s eyes and told him he would gouge them out, while in another room, a man called Ali Abid Hassan, who is the main liaison between coalition forces and the ERD, was torturing the other brother.
 The liaison officer wore gloves to stretch, and eventually break, the brother’s jaw.
 Mr. Arkady described that while the brother screamed in pain, another soldier took a knife and pressed it behind the brother’s ear and sat on his back.
 Mr. Arkady was later informed by Ahmed Abu Al-Fadl that the soldiers had killed the two brothers the next morning.

-For the last case, Mr. Arkady described an unofficial night raid conducted on 19 December 2016.
+In the last case, Mr. Arkady described an unofficial night raid conducted on 19 December 2016.
 A task force arrested Ahmad Hamid Atta and two other men.
-Mr. Arkady said that they were brought, blindfolded, hands tied behind their back, to Captain Omar Nazar at the Special Forces Headquarters.
-The last Mr. Arkady saw of them, the Captain had ordered the men to be stripped naked.
+He said that they were brought blindfolded and hands tied behind their back to Captain Omar Nazar at the Special Forces Headquarters.
+The Captain had ordered the men to be stripped naked and that was the last the speaker, Mr. Arkady, saw of them.
 He later learned from Abbas Hassoon that Abbas had raped Ahmad and that this was common practice.

 Questions and Answers

 Based on the available time, there was an opportunity for questions from the audience.
 One member of the audience asked if the speaker thought his efforts to publicize these crimes had made, or will make, a difference.
-Mr. Arkady answered that he believed if civil society, international institutions and organizations work together in long term, we will achieve something positive.
+Mr. Arkady answered that he believed if civil society organizations work together, in the long term, we will have an impact through the important role of reporting and cooperating with the work of monitoring bodies to detect, assess, and prevent torture, and other cruel, inhumane or degrading treatment.
+For example, working with the Human Rights Council and UN Treaty Bodies reinforces NGOs capacity for action.

 Another person asked, given the photos seen and the whole situation, how did the journalist become a part of the ERD?
-Was he a part of the personnel?
-And, how could he live after seeing these situations?
+Was he part of the personnel?
+And, how could he live after seeing those situations?
 Mr. Arkady said that when people want to work deeply on an issue, they need to be there.
-He mentioned that he had decided that documenting these war crimes was his duty.
-Since going public with this information, he said that he has been threatened, along with his family and friends, but, overall, he was proud of his work and proud to be Iraqi.
+After witnessing the ill-treatment, torture, and grave violations, he then decided that documenting these war crimes was his duty.
+Since going public with this information, he has been threatened along with his family and friends, but, overall, he was proud of his work and proud to be Iraqi.
 He stressed that he had originally wanted to investigate who were the people behind Da’esh and who were the government forces.
-However, by the end of his investigation, he came to realize that the government forces were even worse than Da’esh, considering the Iraqi forces are using their victory to kill people and abuse children in the streets, and to continue their sectarian revenge.
+However, by the end of his investigation, he came to realize that the government forces were also killers, considering that the Iraqi forces are using the power of their authority and victory to kill innocent people, abuse children, and continue their sectarian revenge.

-A third question was about the videos and the real pictures shown, regarding the current situation of Iraq, made her realize that there is no different between Da’esh and the government, and that this was contrary to all the news and information she had seen about the fight against Da’esh.
-Nevertheless, she asked Mr. Arkady if he thought there was the difference between Da’esh and the government and if the government was even a little bit better than Da’esh.
+A third question was about the shocking photos and videos of torture victims, which show that not only Da’esh but also the government is guilty of systematic war crimes that demand prosecution, as well as, highlight what’s behind some of the current crippling political and human rights situation in Iraq.
+She said that this was contrary to all the news and information she had seen about the fight against Da’esh.
+Nevertheless, she asked Mr. Arkady if he thought there was a difference, as far as the abuse, torture, and killing of Iraqis is concerned, between Da’esh and the government.
 Mr. Arkady responded saying that when Da’esh came to Iraq many people suffered, but it was clear that they used violence and they did not hide it.
-However, this was not expected from the government forces.
-Such violence was part of their training, including techniques that Iraqi forces learned from US special forces.
-He concluded that both sides were the same and that considering what he has seen on social media, Iraqi forces use the same practices as Da’esh.
+However, the atrocities committed by government forces against civilians was unexpected and hardly investigated.
+Such violence was part of their training, including methods and techniques that Iraqi forces learned from U.S. special forces (he saw interrogator Ali Abdul Hussein pressing a knife beneath the ear of a detainee and saying he learned this technique from American soldiers).
+Arkady concluded that both sides were guilty and that considering what he has seen on social media, Iraqi forces use similar practices as Da’esh.

 Watch the full side-event online.